Fort Worth DWI Lawyer

 Refusal will also result in a minimum 180-day suspension of your driver’s license.
 The officer must also inform you that if you consent to testing and the results indicate a BAC above the legal limit, your driver’s license will be suspended for at least 90 days.
 For minor DUI or DWI, any detectable amount of alcohol will result in a 60-day license suspension.

 If your license is suspended as a result of refusing testing, you will be given a temporary permit that is valid for 40 days from the date of notice.
 If you want to challenge your license suspension, you have 15 days from the notice date to request a hearing.
 If you do not win the hearing, your license will remain suspended for 180 days.
 In either case, you will need an occupational license to drive legally.

 Additionally, if you refuse testing for a second time within a ten-year period, your license will be suspended for two years.
 If you choose to request a hearing, contact Fort Worth DWI attorney Paul Previte to aid in your defense.

 Although a recent Supreme Court ruling may invalidate the statute, there are several circumstances where an officer does not need your permission for testing if you are arrested.
 In most cases, the police must obtain a search warrant for your blood if you refuse to consent to a breath or blood testing.

 Even if you were given a sobriety test and found to be over the legal limit, these results can be contested.
 There are numerous factors that can influence the validity of the test.
 Additionally, the police may have had no probable cause to pull you over, in which case the very basis of your arrest can be called into question.
-Let me utilize my experience as a Fort Worth DWI defense lawyer to guide you through the defense process and provide you with an even playing ground when dealing with the North Texas court system.
+Let me utilize my experience as a Fort Worth DWI attorney to guide you through the defense process and provide you with an even playing ground when dealing with the North Texas court system.